IntersectMBO/plutus/plutus-core/docs/BuiltinsOverview.md

 `PlutusCore.Builtin.Debug` provides more examples of custom type errors.

 ### Runtime denotations

+Runtime denotations are the only part of `BuiltinMeaning` that we use for builtin evaluation (tests aside).

 Here's how the type of runtime denotations is defined: